Connecting Health & Tech

 Liz Salmi is director of communications for the Coalition for Compassionate Care of California, a statewide collaboration of healthcare providers, organizations, government agencies and individuals working to improve palliative medicine and end-of-life care for all Californians.
 Liz is the co-founder of Brain Tumor Social Media (#BTSM), a patient-run, grassroots Twitter community for e-patients, caregivers and clinicians.
 She speaks regularly on patient engagement and digital media, and in 2013 Liz presented a TEDx Talk on how patients are using the Internet to form their own support networks.

-A data wrangler in neuroscience research field, a web developer for more than 8 years in biomedical field, and a contributor to open-source projects.
+A data wrangler for neuroscience, a web developer for biomedicine, and a contributor to open-source projects.

 Co-founder, Program DirectorI report on the latest health technology trends as Associate Editor at iMedicalApps.com and develops cutting-edge research in telepsychiatry, smartphones and mobile wearable devices for mental health.
 Current APA & SAMHSA MFP Fellow to the APA Council of Communications and Workgroup on Mental Health & Psychiatric Apps.
 Resident physician in psychiatry & behavioral sciences at UC Davis.
 I love bicycling, urban hikes, reading business books, honing Photoshop & Illustrator skills, attending conferences & mixers, and playing Android games.